Author Interview with Ame Terra

 Earth No. 105 is my first published book by Publish Green.

-18. Do you keep a diary, a writer’s journal, or both?
+18. Do you keep a diary, a writer’s journal, none, both?

 A diary?
 Scares the hell out of me.
 I can’t even…